PaulMorris/developer-docs/the-basics/building-thunderbird/windows-build-prerequisites.md

 For Windows 10, the directory will be:

  `C:\Program Files (x86)\Windows Kits\10\Include\10.0.nnnnn.0\shared` where `nnnnn` is the highest number present on the system.

+("MAPI.h" doesn't need to be copied because it should already be available.
+For Windows 10 it should already be in C:\Program Files (x86)\Windows Kits\10\Include\10.0.17134.0\um\MAPI.h)

 ### **Visual Studio**